New employee development plan with Free Examples in PDF & Excel

 - Many career planning professionals – even Indeed.com – confuse Career Action Plans with career development plans

-From this small sample of the approaches to individual employee development objectives, you can see the wide disparity about what exactly employee development is.
+From this small sample of the approaches to employee development objectives, you can see a wide disparity about what exactly employee development is.
 It’s everything to everyone.

 To cover for this confusion, many HR teams build a huge scope to the plan, which makes it a burden for everyone.

 This is the one big mistake many organizations make, that I see in the field.
-They try to mix corporate development goals with personal development goals.
+They try to mix corporate development goals with individual employee development goals.

-Unfortunately, this confuses the key objective of employee development.
+Unfortunately, this confuses the key objective of employee career development.

 Rather than a lean tool to build ninja employee performance and job skill growth, a “corporate citizen” oriented development plan will fail to build performance because: